 Don’t forget to purchase extra camera batteries!

-If you’re like everyone else that visits Angkor Wat, you’ll want to get up early to catch sunrise in front of the temple.
+If you’re like everyone else that visits Angkor Wat, you’ll want to get up early to catch sunrise in front of the main temple.
+You’re going to need a sturdy, lightweight travel tripod if you really want to capture the moment.
 This will be one of the heaviest things that you’ll have to lug around all day while exploring the temples so you’ll want to spend a bit more to get one that is compact and lightweight.

 At only 1.76 lbs, the SIRUI T-1205X 5-Section Carbon Fiber Tripod is extremely lightweight while remaining durable.
 The silicon twist ensures stability and the short center column allows you to get lower than most tripods.
 Plus it packs up really small to take up less room in your bag.